View Results The Algorithm's paper | Visit Jose Antonio Martin H. page

-Welcome to the Graph Coloring Web Application
+The Graph Coloring Web Application

-Please upload your (DIMACS edge-list) graph file :
+Please, upload your (DIMACS edge-list) graph file:

-Please set the max α parameter: (for planar graphs it is just ignored and fixed to 1)
+Set the max α parameter: (for planar graphs it is just ignored and fixed to 1)

-The program accepts graphs in the DIMACS standard format specification (plain text version) such as the .col files in http://mat.gsia.cmu.edu/COLOR/instances.html (also called edge list format).
-A restriction of maximum 1000 vertices for planar graphs and 100 for non planar ones has been set (until more tests on GAE).
-Also a maximum value for the α-parameter is set to 5.See the historical results, solutions, proofs and a list of the graph instances in the repository (read more).
+The application accepts graphs in the DIMACS standard format specification (plain text version) such as the .col files in http://mat.gsia.cmu.edu/COLOR/instances.html (also called edge list format).
+A restriction of maximum 10000 vertices for planar graphs and 5000 vertices for nonplanar ones has been set (until more tests on GAE).
+Also a maximum value for the α-parameter is set to 5.
+See the historical results, solutions, proofs and a list of the graph instances in the repository (read more).
 Please, report any failure of the algorithm writing to me or leave a message in the comments section below.

-The Graph Coloring page of Jose Antonio Martin H. Powered by Google App Engine
+Powered by Google App Engine

 An empirical experiment on determining graph 3-colorability